puppetlabs/puppet-docs/source/pe/3.7/orchestration_config.markdown

 By default, Puppet Enterprise enables and configures orchestration on all agent nodes.
 This is generally desirable, but the Puppet code that manages this will not work on non-PE agent nodes, and will cause Puppet run failures on them.

-Since the puppet master server supports managing non-PE agent nodes (including things like network devices), you should disable orchestration when adding non-PE nodes.
+Since the Puppet master server supports managing non-PE agent nodes (including things like network devices), you should disable orchestration when adding non-PE nodes.

 To disable orchestration for a node, in the PE console, create a rule in the `mcollective` group that excludes the node.
 This will prevent PE from attempting to enable orchestration on that node.
 [See here for instructions on including nodes in node groups in the console.][group]